Two Sisters from Boston: Songs

+What is never mentioned in reviews of this film is that the operatic aria duet sung at the climax of the film by Melchior and Grayson are actually the music of Mendelssohn's Violin Concerto to which English words have been very cleverly adapted.

 Reception

-According to MGM records, the film was a hit, making $3,334,000 in the US and Canada and $1,127,000 elsewhere, leading to a profit of $605,000.
+According to MGM records, the film was a hit, making $3,334,000 in the U.S. and Canada and $1,127,000 in other markets, leading to a profit of $605,000.

 Influence

 The English post-punk band The Chameleons used a sample from the film as the introduction to the song "Don't Fall," the first song on their 1983 debut album Script of the Bridge.
-The scene features Lawford's character, Lawrence Tyburt Patterson, Jr., asking his mother, played by Nella Walker, about the age of his father.
+The scene features Lawrence Tyburt Patterson, Jr., Lawford's character, asking his mother, played by Nella Walker, about the age of his father.
 After she tells him that his father is younger than he looks and still 'spry,' Patterson, Jr. says "In his autumn, before the winter, comes man's last mad surge of youth."
-His mother quickly replies, "What on earth are you talking about?"
+His mother quickly replies "What on earth are you talking about?"
 These two lines consist of the sample as used by the Chameleons.
-Patterson, Jr. goes on to say that he is quoting the ancient Greek dramatist Sophocles, but the quote itself appears to be either apocryphal, misattributed by the screenwriters or else created by them originally.
-The Chameleons also used the same sample on an otherwise instrumental recording from the same period, "Prisoners of the Sun."
+Patterson, Jr. goes on to say that he is quoting Sophocles, but the quote appears to be either apocryphal, misattributed by the screenwriters or else created by them originally.
+The Chameleons also used the same sample on an otherwise instrumental recording "Prisoners of the Sun."